nozwock/votm/README.md

 # VOTM - Voting Manager/Master
-A simple Voting Manager applicable for Schools use.
+A simple Voting Manager for School purpose.
 This's actually my school project.
 So, this may not be efficient or bug-free.
 Also, the source code is not well documented either at the moment.